Blane245/musicgenerator/README.md

 ## Remaining things to do

-- implement a graphical display during preview.
-Show notes as bars
 - disable delay of a preset.
 For presets that have multiple instruments, the shortest delay is removed and the other instrument delays are shortened.
 - implement a note velocity modulator.
 Should add some expression to notes
 - consider using slow time line scrolling during preview

-- bugs
+- Bugs
-    - time progress has a creep as time advances
-    - when opening a file and the timeline is not the default, generator icons has a problem keeping track of the icons to display.
-    - some sort of opps in right wall reverb. hang up
-    - listen to following.
-A few seconds after each of the percussion voices starts, there is some 'noise' introduced.
-That is not programmed.
-Is there some residual acoustic energy that is not being turned off when a source is removed from the graph?
-Or is some source not getting removed in time?
+    - watch that pause/resume working properly and that the preview always starts at the proper place.
     - the general user flute preset cannot play faster than 180 BPM.
 It generates silence above that speed. must be something about the attack, sustain, or release.
 At 200BPM, the repeat rate is 300ms.
 The flute at midi 72, and velocity of 63, the attack, sustain, and release are 4.8ms, 952ms, and 250ms respectively.
 There is no delay, hold, or decay.

 # Development and Installation